moby/moby/docs/reference/commandline/run.md

 PS C:\> docker run -d --isolation default microsoft/nanoserver powershell echo hyperv PS C:\> docker run -d --isolation hyperv microsoft/nanoserver powershell echo hyperv
 ```

-### Configure namespaced kernel parameters (sysctls) at runtime

-The `--sysctl` sets namespaced kernel parameters (sysctls) in the
-container.
-For example, to turn on IP forwarding in the containers
-network namespace, run this command:

-    $ docker run --sysctl net.ipv4.ip_forward=1 someimage

-> **Note**: Not all sysctls are namespaced.
-Docker does not support changing sysctls
-> inside of a container that also modify the host system.
-As the kernel
-> evolves we expect to see more sysctls become namespaced.

-#### Currently supported sysctls

-  `IPC Namespace`:

-  kernel.msgmax, kernel.msgmnb, kernel.msgmni, kernel.sem, kernel.shmall, kernel.shmmax, kernel.shmmni, kernel.shm_rmid_forced
-  Sysctls beginning with fs.mqueue.*

-  If you use the `--ipc=host` option these sysctls will not be allowed.

-  `Network Namespace`:
-      Sysctls beginning with net.*

-  If you use the `--network=host` option using these sysctls will not be allowed.